 Then you'll lose twice over, just because you wanted to stay with your terminally ill mattress, Robert.
 You'll never have the comfort and support that your new mattress was supposed to provide, and you won't be able to get a refund or exchange it for a new one if it's defective.

-In short, and this is what we agree on at Polysleep: don't play Russian roulette with your new mattress.
-Say goodbye to Robert for good, thank him for his many years of loyal service and take your foam mattress out AS SOON AS YOU RECEIVE IT, whether it comes from Polysleep or not.
+In short, and this is what we agree on at Polysleep: to avoid surprises with your new mattress.
+Say goodbye to Robert for good, thank him for his many years of loyal service and take your foam mattress out as soon as possible, whether it comes from Polysleep or not.
 Voilà!

 If you liked our blog article, please don't forget to Share it with your friends by clicking the button below!